 Let's look at each function signature in isolation.
 What does this mean from the function perspective?

-- void share(std::shared_ptr<Widget> shaWid): I'm for the lifetime of the function body a shared owner of the Widget.
-At the begin of the function body, I will increase the reference counter; at the end of the function, I will decrease the reference counter; therefore, the Widget will stay alive, as long as I use it.
+• void share(std::shared_ptr<Widget> shaWid): I’m for the lifetime of the function body a shared owner of the Widget.
+At the beginning of the function body, I will increase the reference counter; at the end, I will decrease the reference counter; therefore, the Widget will stay alive as long as I use it.

-- void reseat(std::shared_ptr<Widget>& shaWid): I'm not a shared owner of the Widget, because I will not change the reference counter.
+• void reseat(std::shared_ptr<Widget>& shaWid): I’m not a shared Widget owner because I will not change the reference counter.
 I have not guaranteed that the Widget will stay alive during the execution of my function, but I can reseat the resource.
-A non-const lvalue reference is more like: I borrow the resource and can reseat it.
+A non-const lvalue reference is more like I borrow the resource and can reseat it.

-- void mayShare(const std::shared_ptr<Widget>& shaWid): I only borrow the resource.
-Either can I extend the lifetime of the resource nor can I reseat the resource.
-To be honest, you should use a pointer (Widget*) or a reference (Widget&) as a parameter instead, because there is no added value in using a std::shared_ptr.
+• void mayShare(const std::shared_ptr<Widget>& shaWid): I only borrow the resource.
+Neither can I extend the resource’s lifetime nor can I reseat the resource.
+You should use a pointer (Widget*) or a reference (Widget&) as a parameter instead because there is no added value in using a std::shared_ptr.

-Let me present you a short code snippet to make the rule clear.
+Let me present you with a short code snippet to clarify the rule.

 void oldFunc(Widget* wid){